 Every effort will be made to place students with teachers where the most positive student-teacher relationship can be established.
 Parents will have an opportunity to provide information relative to placement, but specific teacher requests will not be considered.
-The final decision for placement rests with the principal or his/her designee.
+The final decision for placement rests with the supervisor of special education.

 Monday through Friday from 9:00 a.m. until 3:00 p.m.

 The Avon Early Learning Center follows the Avon Public Schools calendar.
 The Avon Public Schools Calendar is available on the Avon Public Schools website.